nextcloud/desktop/doc/navigating.rst

 .. image:: images/folderwizard_local.png

-2. Specify a *unique* path and alias name to the folder or use the ``Choose...`` button to locate the new folder on your system to which you want to synchronize.
+2. Type a *unique* path and alias name to the folder, or use the ``Choose...`` button to open a graphical file picker.

 .. note:: Nested synchronizations are not supported.
-In other words, you
+You
     cannot add a folder that is already contained within another synchronized folder.
 In addition, you cannot add a higher level (parent) folder that contains a folder to which you are already synchronizing.
 By default, the